Lego Island: Development and release

 Lego Island was developed by Mindscape, a developer of edutainment software based in Novato, California.
 The head of one of the company's departments was looking for a partner company in the toy industry and, after some research, settled for the Lego Group, the producer of the Lego line of toys.
 Mindscape subsequently hired Wes Jenkins, who, in turn, brought on Paul Melmed.
 Jenkins and Melmed drafted a game concept based on the "Town" theme of Lego sets.
 Both attended the Toy Fair in New York City in February 1995, pitching the concept to the Lego Group.

 Around the same time, the Lego Group (as well as other toy manufacturers) were trying to explore or gain a foothold in the video game industry.
-The previously only Lego-branded video game was Lego Fun to Build, which was released by Sega in December 1995 for the Japanese Sega Pico market.
+The only previous Lego-branded video game was Lego Fun to Build, which was released by Sega in December 1995 for the Japanese Sega Pico market.
 The Lego Group had established the Futura research and development group in Boston, which was looking at possible intersections between Lego products and digital media, including video games and virtual reality experiences.
 In 1995, the Lego Group employee Tormod Askildsen was tasked with exploring the company's potential venture into the video game market.
 He hired a handful of people and prepared a report, titled "Elvis", which he presented during a workshop on December 21, 1995.
 The report stated that the Lego Group's entrance into the video game market was a necessity, rather than an option.
 Mindscape and the Lego Group jointly announced their collaboration for a Lego-branded personal computer game on January 27, 1996, then targeting to release the game in the fourth quarter of that year.
+The game was given a budget of US$2 million.

 Jenkins headed the project as its creative director, while Melmed acted as the education and research director.
 Other leads included senior producer Scott Anderson, director of development Dennis Goodrow, project manager Mari Collings, and the lead 3D artist Dave Patch.
 The lead programmer, Jim Brown, was hired at Anderson's request.
-The development team eventually grew to more than 100 people, which allowed for the inclusion of multiple playable characters.
+Randy Chou was hired to make 3D performant and functional.
+The engineering team was made up of five people.
+The rest of development team eventually grew to more than 100 people, mostly artists, which allowed for the inclusion of multiple playable characters.
 As proposed by Melmed, who had a background in psychology, each of these characters would represent a different form of intelligence as described by Howard Gardner's theory of multiple intelligences.
+The game featured full voice acting for all its characters, with cast members including John Morris as Pepper, June Foray as Mama, Ralph Peduto as Papa, David Lander as the Brickster, and Jenkins voicing several minor roles.